glaxyt/glaxyt/README.md

 - #👋 Hi, I’m 성현, SungHyun in english
 -
-- #👀 I’m interested in python, android
+- #👀 I’m interested in python, deaplearning
 -
 - #🌱 I’m currently learning data structure and algorithm for university
 -